 Edmond John Kersey de Polanie-Patrikios (1972-), known professionally as John Kersey, was educated at undergraduate and postgraduate level at the Royal College of Music, London, where he was subsequently a Junior Fellow, and pursued further graduate studies at Christ’s College, Cambridge.

-Following a number of school, college and university teaching posts in the UK and overseas, he is today Chancellor of the Western Orthodox University (Commonwealth of Dominica) and of its sister institution, European-American University (Bunyoro-Kitara).
+Following a number of school, college and university teaching posts in the UK and overseas, he is today Chancellor of European-American University (Panama) and head of its various constituent institutions.
 He is also a Full Professor in the International Program of the Universidad Empresarial de Costa Rica.
 He holds a Master of Business Administration degree from the Universidad Empresarial de Costa Rica, and a Doctorate (PhD) in Humanities (predominantly Law and Business Administration) from the Universidad San Juan de la Cruz, Costa Rica.
 He additionally holds a Doctorate in Education with specialization in Higher Education from the former Universidad International in Panama and a further Doctorate in Humanities in History from the Universidad Empresarial de Costa Rica, for which his thesis was on the British Old Catholic Archbishop Arnold Harris Mathew (1852-1919).

 Following lay and ordained service in a number of churches, he has since 2008, served as a bishop in the Apostolic Episcopal Church, a Continuing Anglican denomination recognized by the Statutes of the State of New York since 1932, becoming that church’s fifth Primate in 2015.
 He holds additional degrees and diplomas in Christian theology and divinity.